About this Episode:

 Connect with Keith:

-Joseph introduces a tool from Google, Search Console, and how it is incredibly helpful with checking data for one’s website in relation to search engine optimization (SEO).
-Joseph introduces his guest, Keith Reynolds, the founder and CEO of Publio.io LLC, that works with producing digital media as well as marketing solutions.
-Keith explains how he;s been involved with Stanford Innovation Week, and throughout the Covid-19 pandemic, he has been able to interview many people through Stanford Innovation Week on how they innovate during the pandemic.
-The two discuss when they had first met, and how their in person networking strategies have been translating well digitally.
-Keith explains his past in working with IBM and Apple, and the similarities and differences between the two, in both culture and the responsibilities of his position in those organizations.
+Joseph introduces a tool from Google, Search Console, and how it is incredibly helpful for checking data for one’s website in relation to search engine optimization (SEO).
+Joseph introduces his guest, Keith Reynolds, the founder, and CEO of Publio.io LLC, which works with producing digital media as well as marketing solutions.
+Keith explains how he’s been involved with Stanford Innovation Week, and throughout the Covid-19 pandemic, he has been able to interview many people through Stanford Innovation Week on how they innovate during the pandemic.
+The two discuss when they had first met, and how their in-person networking strategies have been translating well digitally.
+Keith explains his past working with IBM and Apple, and the similarities and differences between the two, in both culture and the responsibilities of his position in those organizations.

-Keith retells his time teaching himself wordpress, where afterwards he was blogging for a start up in the early 2010s, which led to him being asked to testify before the United States congress.
-Keith explains why he was called before congress in relation to the start up, and his written testimonies were submitted to congress, which displays the prominence of wise content, because of his blog Keith now cemented credibility from congress to all new possible clients.
-Joseph and Keith discuss Keith’s work with Kodak, and how Keith was able to create a branded content hub through a digital magazine that, while not created with an SEO perspective, does well SEO wise.
+Keith retells his time teaching himself WordPress, where afterward he was blogging for a start-up in the early 2010s, which led to him being asked to testify before the United States Congress.
+Keith explains why he was called before Congress in relation to the start-up, and his written testimonies were submitted to Congress, which displays the prominence of wise content, because of his blog Keith now cemented credibility from congress to all new possible clients.
+Joseph and Keith discuss Keith’s work with Kodak, and how Keith was able to create a branded content hub through a digital magazine that, while not created with an SEO perspective, does well SEO-wise.
 The two discuss another content hub Keith had worked on, and Keith explains the nuances between the soft and hard launch of the content hub.